jhmcaleely/conway-life-display/docs/cube-bit.md

               GVS  Playground  Crumble
 ```

 The LEDs have 'DIN' (data) wired to pin 12 (GPIO 18) on the 40-bit, and Pin 0 on the Micro:Bit.
-In both cases the base supplies power to the attached board.
-3v for the Micro:Bit, and 5V for the 40-Pin.
+In both cases the base supplies power to the attached board (3v for the Micro:Bit, and 5v for the 40-Pin attached Pi).

-### Current Consumption
+## Current Consumption

-Blogs (eg https://www.electromaker.io/blog/article/building-a-cube-with-cubebit?srsltid=AfmBOoqWBwbmUz-08ZEl8w9UU0P54sTTHbSFe7JiEvFA-ux9oO65n4U2) cite a 4tronix table of consumption that I can't directly source:
+Several blogs (eg [ElectroMaker](https://www.electromaker.io/blog/article/building-a-cube-with-cubebit?srsltid=AfmBOoqWBwbmUz-08ZEl8w9UU0P54sTTHbSFe7JiEvFA-ux9oO65n4U2) ) cite a 4tronix table of consumption that I can't directly source:

 | Size | Description | Current |
 | ---- | ----------- | ------- |